 06.02.04.03 Step 2.4.3: Credit for Compensatory Measures

-The purpose of Step 2.4.3 is to account for certain types of CMs that will act to reduce .
+The purpose of Step 2.4.3 is to account for certain types of CMs that will act to reduce FIF.
 In most cases, CMs are credited with reducing the frequency of transient fuel fires.
 The only example of CMs that reduce the FIF are administrative controls that prevent combustibles or hot work.

-Under these circumstances, .
-It is expected that the practitioner will ensure that, during the exposure time of the finding, transient combustibles were not present in order to the transient combustible .
+Under these circumstances, assign the low likelihood rating FIF for transient fires from Table A4.1 to the fire area and postulate the TCCL HRR profile in the analysis of transient fire scenarios.
+It is expected that the practitioner will ensure that, during the exposure time of the finding, transient combustibles were not present in order to reduce the transient combustible FIF.

 Note that hot work fire prevention measures are not treated as CMs.
 Rather, these measures are assumed to be required.
-The base for hot work fires has already credited prompt suppression by the hot work fire watch.
+The base FIF for hot work fires has already credited prompt suppression by the hot work fire watch.
 Hence, no further reductions in hot work fire frequency are warranted.
+However, the hot work FIF may be reduced to zero using an AF = 0.0 if the area is not subject to hot work.
+This should be verified by ensuring there is no equipment in the area that would be subject to hot work and by verifying that no hot work permits were issued for the area under review.

-06.02.04.04 Step 2.4.4:
+06.02.04.04 Step 2.4.4: Critical Area Adjustment Factors

+The purpose of this step is to determine the AF used to further apportion the transient and/or hot work FIF for a fire area to the FIF for a specified fire scenario and corresponding target set.
+The AF accounts for the fact that, to have the potential of causing damage to the specified target set, transient combustibles must be located within or hot work performed within a subset (referred to as the “critical” floor area) of the total floor space of the fire area (referred to as the “plausible” floor area).
+The AF is equal to the critical floor area divided by the plausible floor area and is a measure of the probability that a fire will occur in a specific location within the fire area where it can cause damage to the target set for the fire scenario under evaluation.

+06.02.04.05 Step 2.4.5: Screening Check

-The SDP approach assigns a to each individual fire ignition source.
-The total for a fire area is the sum of the frequencies for the individual sources in the area.
-This approach makes it quite simple for the analyst to obtain a refined estimate of the room , or the of a specific fire ignition source scenario.
+The SDP approach assigns a FIF to each individual fire ignition source.
+The total FIF for a fire area is the sum of the frequencies for the individual sources in the area.
+This approach makes it quite simple for the analyst to obtain a refined estimate of the room FIF, or the FIF of a specific fire ignition source scenario.
 This approach is broadly consistent with the approaches being applied in fire PRAs.

 If none of the Steps 2.5-2.7 has been performed at this stage, the general approach to the screening check in Step 2.4 is the same as that applied in Step 2.1.8 as discussed earlier.
 In Step 2.1.8, the fire frequency applied was the full fire area fire frequency as conservatively determined in Step 2.1.2.
 The refinement of this frequency in Step 2.4 means that one aspect of potential risk reduction–the observation that not all fires are potentially challenging to nuclear safety–has been explicitly credited.